 Because of our special twin-community relationship with St. Scholastica Priory, St. Mary's accepts only men as candidates while St. Scholastica accepts only women.
 A candidate must be at least eighteen years old, and not be a member of a Third Order or another Religious Institute.
 Oblates are usually Catholics who have received the sacrament of Confirmation.
 However, non-Catholics may exceptionally be received as oblates.

 Although one is not bound by any specific obligation in becoming an oblate, it is something that does require some discernment.
 It is a public promise which should be taken seriously.
 A person will normally be expected to visit the monastery several times and meet with Br.
 Jerome Leo, our Oblate Master, on these occasions.
 Then a candidate must undertake a period of probation lasting a year as an “oblate novice” before being approved for final oblation.
 As a novice, we hope to see a spiritual relationship with the monastery develop, and an appreciation for Benedictine spirituality.

 If he perseveres in his desire to make final oblation, he writes out a Chart of Oblation.
 At the ceremony of his final oblation in church, he reads out his chart and signs it on the altar.
 The chart remains on the altar for the rest of the day to symbolize his offering of himself to God by striving to live a more perfect Christian life through the spirit of the Rule of St. Benedict.
 The chart is then preserved in the monastery's archive.

-Normally each year, oblates either of St. Mary's alone or together with oblates of St. Scholastica Priory are invited to an “Oblate Day” here in Petersham where they participate in Mass, Divine Office, spiritual conferences, lunch, sometimes scripture sharing, and of course, socializing with their fellow oblates.
+Normally each year, oblates of St. Mary's Monastery and St. Scholastica Priory are invited to an “Oblate Day” here in Petersham where they participate in Mass, Divine Office, spiritual conferences, lunch, sometimes scripture sharing, and of course, socializing with their fellow oblates.
 Attendance is not required but greatly encouraged.